 Ethereum vs Ethereum Classic: The Retrospective

 Bitcoin reached its maximum of almost $20k for 1 BTC on December 17th, 2017.
-Ethereum and all other altcoins were a little bit behind and reached their peak only on January 13th, 2018, as 1 ETH went at a price of more than $1,432.
-Ethereum Classic reached its historical maximum on December 21st as the coin was traded at $47 on that day.
+ETH and all other altcoins were a little bit behind and reached their peak only on January 13th, 2018, as 1 ETH went at a price of more than $1,432.
+ETC reached its historical maximum on December 21st as the coin was traded at $47 on that day.
 Until late 2020, Neither ETH nor ETC had ever hit its record since that point.
 However, ETH’s price rallied after its roll-out of Ethereum 2.0, reaching an all-time high of just over $2,000 in February 2021.

 What is Revolving Around ETH and ETC Now?